5 MINUTES WITH THE ASPIRE CHANNEL SWIM TEAM: ALICE

 3. When did you first hear of Aspire?

 Honestly the first time I heard of Aspire was when I applied for the role as, thankfully, I am lucky enough to have not had anyone close to me become injured with a spinal cord injury.
-Without the brilliant fundraising of Aspire Channel Swimmers we wouldn’t be able to continue providing essential practical help to people who have been paralysed by spinal cord injuries.
+Now I know about Aspire I am inspired by the work it does every day.

 4. What inspired you to work at Aspire?

 I have always wanted to be in a career that helped people but I wasn’t sure for a long time what that was going to be.
 Just after I finished university I volunteered with a charity in Africa where I managed an education based project in a South African township.
 Immediately I knew that the non-profit sector was where I wanted to work, and especially in a role communicating with people as in Africa my favourite aspect of the role was working with the local community.
 When I returned home I began job searching, and straight away was drawn to Aspire’s job advert.
 I really liked their ethos of making every fundraiser feel special, no matter how much they’d raised.
 It’s one of the great benefits of working for a smaller charity; you can really get to know your supporters.
 I was also really inspired by the work Aspire actually does.
 A spinal cord injury has the power to be completely life changing, and I think that the emphasis Aspire places on regaining independence is brilliant.

 5. What have been your biggest achievements since you started working for the charity?